About Jesus Steve Sweetman

 In Thessalonica (ch.
 17:1 - 9)

 In some circles of Christianity such reasoning and debate as Paul is doing here is considered futile and useless.
 I don't think this way.
 I believe that such intellectual reasoning has its place, as long as we understand that the Holy Spirit in the final analyses is the one who changes the heart.
 We can help with the intellect, but only the Holy Spirit can speak to the heart of a person.
+It's my thinking that Evangelicals in the past have spent much time preaching to inspire and have ignored reasoning to educate.
+Biblical education is important.

 In Berea (ch.
 17:10 - 15)

 Verse 10 tells us that the brothers sent Paul and his friends away at night in order for them not to be seen.
-They headed south to Berea, and what did they do?
+They headed south to Berea , and what did they do?
 They went straight to the synagogue.
 Paul was relentless, and never gave up.
 You would think by now that he might have changed his preaching techniques, but he didn’t.
 He was compelled by the Spirit to preach the gospel, so in every town he went straight to the synagogue to preach.

 Luke tells his readers that the Jews in Berea were more noble than those in Thessalonica because they received Paul’s teaching and studied for themselves to see if what Paul was saying was true.
 This resulted in more converts to Jesus.
-Luke mentions that many Jews, as well as Greek women and men came to trust in Jesus.
+Luke mentions that many Jews, as well as Greek women and men, came to trust in Jesus.

 In Athens (ch.
 17:16 - 34)

-Luke says that while Paul was in Athens he “was very distressed” over the abundance of idols in this city.
-So what did he do?
-He first went to the synagogue as usual and “reasoned” with both the Jews and the God-fearing Gentiles.
+In verse 17 Paul went to the synagogue as usual and “reasoned” with both the Jews and the God-fearing Gentiles.
 Note again the word “reasoned”.
-Yes, Paul preached, but he also entered into a dialogue and reasoned, or debated with those who would enter such a debate.
+Yes, Paul preached, but he also entered into a dialogue, reasoned, or debated, with those who would enter such a debate.
 Paul did not stop at such debates in the synagogue this time.
-For the first time we see Paul going to the “marketplace” to reason with anyone who would listen to him.
-Up until now, at least from the information we have, Paul’s only preaching in the marketplaces was a result of him being dragged there by his opposition.
-This time he freely went to reason with Gentile pagans in their marketplace.
-Why the marketplace?
-Because this is where the people were.
+We see him going to the “marketplace” again to reason with anyone who would listen to him.

 There were two groups of philosophers reasoning with Paul in Athens.
 One group was known as Epicureans.
 These men did not believe in a god who was supreme over all.
 In reality they did not believe in any deity.
-They tolerated the idea that there might be some gods, but if they did exist they had no authority in the affairs of men or the world.
-Because they did not believe in the divine, they did not believe that the soul of men carried on into the next life.
+They tolerated the idea that there might be some gods, but if they did exist they had no authority in the affairs of men and nations.
+Because they did not believe in the divine, these men did not believe that the soul of men carried on into the next life.
 Once one died, he was gone forever.
 This resulted in the emphasis on material and physical things in this life.
 The pursuit of pleasure was utmost in their lives.
 If one would only disappear at the end of life, he or she should do whatever pleased them in this life, whether in the pursuit of material things, the pleasure of sex, or even criminal activity.
 If it pleased you to go on a killing rampage, then go ahead.
 Life was all about making one happy.
 These people were simply hedonistic in both their thinking and practice.
-It seems to me that our society is heading in the same direction today.
+It seems to me that our western world society is heading in the same direction today.

 The other group was called Stoics, and they were pantheists.
-Pantheists concept of God is that God is everything.
+The Pantheists concept of God is that God is everything.
 That is to say, God did not create things, but all things are god.
 A tree is part of god.
 Men are part of god.
 Everything in the universe is god, and not his creation.
 Their moral life was of a higher quality than the Epicureans.
 They stressed the importance of reason.
 Reason was ultimate.
-What reason could figure out would determine what was right or wrong, good or bad.
+What reason could figure out would determine what was right or wrong or good or bad.
 For example if someone reasoned his life to be no longer worth living it was good for him to kill himself, thus the first two leaders of this group did just that, and many followed their example.

 These groups and others in the marketplace thrived on debating with one another.
 They had a good measure of tolerance for each other.
 They just loved to sit around in the marketplace and debate back and forth.
 They lived for these daily discussions.
-So when Paul came along, they found him very interesting to reason with.
+So, when Paul came along, they found him very interesting to reason with.
 We should note that there was no opposition to Paul among these Gentile debaters.
 They were glad to hear from Paul.
 They may not have agreed with him, but they loved the interchange they had with him.

 The words "gods" to me suggest how these men interpreted what Paul was saying.
 Paul was speaking about God and about Jesus.
 To these men, that meant they thought Paul was speaking about more than one god.
-They might well have thought that he was polytheistic
+They might well have thought that he was polytheistic.

 The people in Athens were “polytheistic” in their religion, meaning they devoted themselves to a number of gods.
 Christians and Jews are “monotheistic” in their religion, meaning they worship only one God.
 Paul noted this right away when he arrived in Athens and walked through the city streets.

-Remember Paul is not talking to Jews now.
-He is speaking to Gentiles, and to Athenians in particular, so his words are chosen carefully to meet their needs.
+Remember, Paul is not talking to Jews now.
+He is speaking to Gentiles, and to Athenians in particular, so, his words are chosen carefully to meet their needs.
 He has no need to speak of the Old Testament Law.
 These people know very little about such things, although I am sure that some had a little understanding of Judaism.

 Paul tells these men that he noticed one alter with the inscription to “the unknown god”.
 Some have said that in the framework of the sentence we must note that this god is a specific god.
 They just don’t know his name.
 They were not covering their tracks by saying that we have all sorts of gods, and here is another alter to any god that we might have left out.
 They believed that there was another god.
 They just did not know his name or who he was.

-On the other hand, other scholars have suggested that this statue to the “unknown god’ was indeed a statue that would cover the tracks of these Athenians, just in case they missed a god.
+On the other hand, other scholars have suggested that this statue to the “unknown god’ was indeed a statue that would cover the tracks of these Athenians; just in case they missed a god.
 Which idea is correct, I don’t know.

 What an opportunity for Paul.
 He took this as a means to proclaim who this unknown god was.
 He took something that they understood to begin his proclamation of the gospel, something that all preachers should do.
+It's just a simple matter of relating to the people you're trying to win to Jesus.
+You reach them on their level.

-This God “is not served by human hands, as if He needed anything, because He Himself gives all men life and breath and everything else”.
-What Paul is saying here is that the true God, the Creator God can’t be properly worshipped by His creation.
+In verse 25 Paul says that this God “is not served by human hands, as if He needed anything, because He Himself gives all men life and breath and everything else”.
+What Paul is saying here is that the true God, the Creator God, can’t be properly worshipped by His creation.
 There is nothing that we can give God that would be important enough in His sight as a means of worship.
-He has given us our very life’s breath and everything in this universe.
-How can we give Him something meaningful in return.
-It is all His in the first place.
-Of course we know what He wants.
-He does not want our possessions, He wants us.
+Humanity is just too lost and too far below whom God is that any attempt of worship apart from the Holy Spirit is meaningless.

 Paul did not believe in Darwinian Evolution.
 In verse 26 he says that “from one man He made all nations”.
 Paul is giving these people a history lesson.
 He is going back to the creation of all things.
 If his audience could understand that the God he serves created all things, then this God must be far more superior to any other god that these men would worship.

 The last half of verse 26 has always been interesting to me.
-Paul believed that God wanted man ”to inhabit the whole earth, and He determined the times set for them and the exact places where they should live”.
+Paul believed that God wanted man to inhabit the whole earth, and He determined the times set for them and the exact places where they should live.
 This tells me two things.
 One is obvious.
-God made man to inhabit the whole earth, as is recorded in the Genesis account.
-But Paul goes further.
+God made man to inhabit the whole earth, as is recorded in the Genesis account, but, Paul goes further.
 He says that God has predetermined the extent of where man will live.
 That is to say, if God wants man to live on the moon, or on Mars, then he will, but if not, he won’t.
 You might even go as far to say that God wanted man to only inhabit the whole earth and nothing more.
 If God wanted man to inhabit more than the earth, he would have told man to inhabit the universe.
 God told man in Genesis 1:28 “to be fruitful and increase in numbers, fill the ‘whole earth’ and subdue it.
 Rule over the fish … the birds … and over every living creature that moves on the ground”.
 There is no hint here of God commanding man to subdue the universe.

 You can take Paul’s words one step further.
 One of the five divine characteristics of God is that He is omnipresent.
 This means that God is everywhere at all times.
 There is not one place in both the natural or spiritual universe where He is not.
 In this sense of the word, we thus live and move and have our very being in Him, whether we recognize it or not.

-So far Paul is building a case and being somewhat philosophical in his attempt, but now he makes a bold statement.
+Paul is building a case and being somewhat philosophical in his attempt, but now he makes a bold statement.
 He says in verse 30, “in the past God overlooked such ignorance, but now He commands all people everywhere to repent”.
 What did God overlook in times past?
 He overlooked the idea that He can be represented by created objects.
 He overlooked idol worship, but no more.
 He now commands “all men everywhere to repent”.
 Notice the words “all men everywhere”.
 Paul is duplicating himself.
-He is making sure that those listening understand that not one person in the world is excluded from repenting.
+He is making sure that those listening to him understand that not one person in the world is excluded from repenting.
 What he is saying is not for any one group of people.
 It is for “all men everywhere”.

 What should all men repent of?
 They should repent of their worshipping of things made by their hands.
 This indeed should speak to the very heart of these Athenians.
 They have a multitude of shrines and objects that they worship.
+It should speak to us in the western world today.
+Even though we don't call it idol worship, we certainly give ourselves to the things we have created.
+This is really idol worship.

 Paul says that God has appointed someone to be this judge.
 He does not give his name as yet.
 I am sure that those listening are beginning to now wonder who Paul might be talking about.
 He says that He has given authority to this one to judge by raising him from the dead.
 Once again, we see Paul speaking of the resurrection, and life after death.
 Would these people understand what he was saying?
 They certainly did not believe in any such thing as life after death.
 Their motto would be “let us eat and drink and be merry for tomorrow we may die”.

 Luke tells us in verse 32 just how these people took Paul’s words.
 Some sneered.
 That was to be expected.
 Yet on the other hand some wanted to hear more on this subject.
-Their curiosity, and maybe the Holy Spirit was getting the best of them.
+Their curiosity, and maybe the Holy Spirit, was getting the best of them.

 Once again Paul had no alter call, no appeal for salvation.
 Some people simply came to believe while he was speaking and became followers of Jesus.
 The one thing we notice concerning Paul's interaction with these people is that he did not leave them with a pure intellectual debate.
 He brought it all home to these men.
 He confronted them with their sin, with Jesus, with repentance, and with judgment.
 He brought them to a place where they had to make a decision about what he was saying.